-D.4.
-Criteria for Determining Years of Service
+4. Criteria for Determining Years of Service

-1-a.
+- a.
 For faculty members, the service year coincides with the academic year.
-The academic year begins a space between paragraphs of the same style the start of the fall term and ends with the close of the spring term.
-For each academic year that a facult Formatted: Right: -0.5", Don't add space between member holds a full-time appointment, that person will be considered to have given a year of service paragraphs of the same style Other than those Visiting Instructors described above, faculty members who move from "visiting" to "tenure-track" status may choose, in consultation with the Dean of the Faculty/Vice President for the same style of the same styl Academic Affairs and CAPT, to have or not to have the "visiting" years count toward tenure; the decision space between paragraphs of the same style must be specified in the letter of appointment to the tenure-track position.
+The academic year begins at the start of the fall term and ends with the close of the spring term.
+For each academic year that a faculty member holds a full-time appointment, that person will be considered to have given a year of service.
+Other than those Visiting Instructors described above, faculty members who move from "visiting" to "tenure-track" status may choose, in consultation with the Dean of the Faculty/Vice President for Academic Affairs and CAPT, to have or not to have the "visiting" years count toward tenure; the decision must be specified in the letter of appointment to the tenure-track position. - b.

-- 2. b.
 A faculty member whose initial appointment begins in the middle of the academic year has the option of having the first semester of service count as one full service year or not count at all.
 This option must be decided upon at least one year before the faculty member can be considered for tenure.
-The chosen option must be specified by the faculty member to the Dean of the Faculty/Vice President for Academic Affairs in writing. - 3c.
+The chosen option must be specified by the faculty member to the Dean of the Faculty/Vice President for Academic Affairs in writing. - c.
 In the case where a faculty member is granted a leave of absence without pay, whether the leave is for a full year or one semester, the faculty member may choose to have the year count as a year of service or not count at all.
 This option must be decided upon at the time the leave is granted, and must be specified in the letter granting the leave.
-(See also Part One [Faculty Rights and Responsibilities], Article XIIIX [Leaves of Absence].) - 4d.
-Regular, full-time and shared position untenured faculty members with one or more years of service ma Formatted: Indent: Left: 0.5", Right: -0.5", Don't add request an extension of the tenure clock for:

-Childbirth or adoption, or Personal hardship.
+(See also Part One [Faculty Rights and Responsibilities], Article IX [Leaves of Absence].) - d.
+Regular, full-time and shared position untenured faculty members with one or more years of service may request an extension of the tenure clock for: - Childbirth or adoption, or - Personal hardship.